jayteedubya/embedded-rust-sandbox/bbc_micro_bit/notes.md

     - unplug device and plug it back in
     - see where the device enumerated with `lsusb | grep -i "NXP ARM mbed"`
     - check permissions with `ls -l /dev/bus/usb/<bus>/<device>`
 21. It should work.
-To remove the need to pass the argument every time, will will create an `Embed.toml` file in the root of the project
+To remove the need to pass the argument every time, we will create an `Embed.toml` file in the root of the project
     - add this stuff:
     ```toml
     [default.general]